typings/typings/README.md

 typings install <http:// url>
 ```

-Install a dependency into the `typings` directory, and optionally write it into `typings.json`.
+Write a dependency to the `typings/` directory, and optionally persist it in `typings.json`.

 #### Flags